AngelMsger/Bangumi-Provider/README.md

 # Bangumi

 ## Overview
-Bangumi(this repo) is a simple crawler for [Bilibil](https://www.bilibili.com) which with single thread and no framework.
+Bangumi(this repo) is a simple crawler for [Bilibil](https://www.bilibili.com) with single thread and no framework.

 ## Usage
 1. Set up env